How to Choose a Theme for Your New Blog

 And there are lots of themes from which to choose.

+Think of a blog theme as a kind of web site builder for your blog.
 You have to choose a great blog theme because, no matter how good the content of your blog, if it looks like some old Angelfire or Geocities (raise your hand if you are old enough to remember those!) site, you will drive visitors away from your site, which defeats whatever purpose you have determined for your blog and undercut your business goals.
 In an ever increasingly crowded online space it just gets harder to stand out in the ever widening field blog space.
 Let’s face it, it is hard for a new blog to attract attention.
 However, with a good blog theme, together with your own great content, it can be done.

 Let’s take a look at five important things to keep in mind when it is time to choose a theme for a new blog site.